lsphillips/you-are-cancelled/README.md

 }
 ```

 The cancellation token will never resolve; it will only ever be pending or rejected.
-When a cancellation is requested, the token is rejected with an `OperationCancellationError` with a message that matches the reason provided during the said cancellation request.
+When a cancellation is requested, the token is rejected with an `OperationCancellationError` with a message that matches the reason provided when said cancellation was requested.

-Furthermore, you can throw an `OperationCancellationError` if a cancellation has already been requested:
+In addition, you can throw an `OperationCancellationError` if a cancellation has already been requested:

 ``` js
 token.throwIfCancellationRequested();